Monday, 29 October 2018

 Something else that is wrong is for women to be paid less than men for doing the same job.
 Nothing in Scripture supports this sort of inequality.

-As far as it opposes real gender inequality, Christians should side firmly with the feminist movement.
+As far as it opposes real inequality between men and women, Christians should side firmly with the feminist movement.

-However, feminism in its current form goes far beyond opposing gender inequality.
-It is a loud voice supporting various forms of immorality and is at the forefront of promoting gender sameness.
-In these respects, Christians should vigorously oppose this movement.
+However, feminism in its current form goes far beyond opposing inequality.
+It is a loud voice supporting various forms of immorality and is at the forefront of trying to get rid of differences between the sexes.
+In these respects, Christians should strongly oppose this movement.

 See also: